watertap-org/watertap/docs/how_to_guides/how_to_scale_chemical_reactions.rst

 ===============================

 .. warning::
-    This scaling methods are meant to be used with the 'gradient-based' scaling functionality built into ipopt.
+    These scaling methods are meant to be used with the 'gradient-based' scaling functionality built into ipopt.
 It is not advised to use 'user-scaling' with the chemical modules, as this tends to have poor convergence.